hannesm/platform-blog/Signing-the-opam-repository.md

   * list and sign changed packages directly
   * list and sign waiting delegations to developer keys
   * validate signatures, print reports
-  * sign tags, including adding a signature to an existing tag to meet the quorum
+  * adding a signature to an existing file to meet the quorum
   * list quorums waiting to be met on a given branch
 - generate signed snapshots (same as the snapshot bot, for testing)